cheikhshift/samb/README.md

 - Write package tests.
 - Write tutorials/ guides.
 - Introduce conditional operators with server and route directives.
+- A command line to help with adding new handler source.

 ### More samples